 I support having big dreams – as long as they are consistent with what you really want out of life.
 My recommendation is to first get crystal clear about what your “dream priorities” are.
 If you spend 20 minutes a day thinking about that, fine.
 But that’s about all you really need.
-That 20 minute “dream session” should be spent considering 4 questions:
+That 20 minute “dream session” should be spent thinking about 4 questions:

 - Are you sure of your priorities?
 Are you sure you have the right goals?